FBI alert about possible ‘war’ against Congress reached D.C. and Capitol Police on eve of attack, deepening security questions

 The FBI said in a statement Tuesday that the Norfolk report was shared with the Washington Field Office’s joint terrorism task force within 40 minutes and discussed inside a command post there.
 It was also posted on the Law Enforcement Enterprise Portal, which is available to law enforcement officers nationwide, the bureau said.

 The FBI said the information was raw and could not immediately be traced to a specific person.
 “The information obtained by our Norfolk office was on a message board thread and could not be attributed to a specific individual,” the bureau said.
 “The language was aspirational in nature with no specific and credible details.”

 The deluge of incendiary threats online, law enforcement officials have said, has made it difficult to distinguish aspirational boasts from actual public safety concerns.

-But Sen. Gary Peters (R-Mich.), chairman of the Homeland Security and Governmental Affairs Committee, said the mayhem that engulfed the Capitol on Jan.
+But Sen. Gary Peters (D-Mich.), chairman of the Homeland Security and Governmental Affairs Committee, said the mayhem that engulfed the Capitol on Jan.
 6 made clear that law enforcement cannot become inured to threatening chatter on social media.

 “The federal government must start taking these online threats seriously to ensure they don’t cross into the real-world violence,” he said.

-Note: Correction: A previous version of this report misstated Sen. Gary Peters’s party affiliation.